OpenNMT/OpenNMT-tf/docs/configuration.md

 For example, these container modules can be used to implement multi source inputs, multi modal training, mixed word/character embeddings, and arbitrarily complex encoder architectures (e.g. mixing convolution, RNN, self-attention, etc.).

+### Usage

+The user can either:

+* select a predefined model from the [catalog](package/opennmt.models.catalog.html) and use the `--model_type` command line option
+* **or** provide a custom configuration file that follows the template file `config/models/template.py` and use the `--model` command line option

-*See the template file `config/models/template.py` and predefined models in `config/models/`.
-Contributions to add more model configurations are welcome.*
+*See the predefined models definitions in the [catalog](_modules/opennmt/models/catalog.html).
+Contributions to add more default models are welcome.*

 ## Parameters